I have an appointment at LMH Health. What should I expect? | Learn More

 Splenectomy (surgery to remove the spleen) may be done if the spleen is enlarged.

-Biologic therapy is a treatment that uses the patient's immune system to fight cancer or other diseases.
+Immunotherapy is a treatment that uses the patient's immune system to fight cancer or other diseases.
 Substances made by the body or made in a laboratory are used to boost, direct, or restore the body's natural defenses against disease.
-This type of treatment is also called biotherapy or immunotherapy.
-Interferon alfa and pegylated interferon alpha are biologic agents commonly used to treat some chronic myeloproliferative disorders.
+This type of treatment is also called biotherapy or biologic therapy.

 Other types of targeted therapies are being studied in clinical trials.